I started something at my school…

 - leverage technology to meet one or more of the 5C’s

 With my Scouting background and being an Eagle Scout, merit badges were a big component.
 Plus, I personally feel having a tangible (whether physical or digital) representation of my learning is an important factor for engagement and motivation.
 So I used my PTO funds and purchased “membership” pins.
+I lucked out and was able to jump on a deal offered by StickerMule for enamel pins (I’ve purchased stickers from them in the past and signed up for email notifications of deals).
 When a teacher submits a Google Form, they receive a pin from me.

 So how did I orchestra this… I have a Google Site (which I can’t link to because my district restricts viewing to within our domain–I am going to embed some different items in this post to help visualize).

 Example Doc created via autoCrat (add-on) from data collected in Google From